 Here's how to enable it:

-- Chrome: Settings > Advanced Settings > Check the last box under the Privacy heading, "Send a 'Do Not Track' request with your browsing traffic"
+- Chrome: Settings > Advanced Settings > Privacy and Security, toggle on "Send a 'Do Not Track' request with your browsing traffic"

 - Firefox: Options > Privacy > Click "manage your Do Not Track settings" > Click "Always apply Do Not Track"

 One of my favorite browser extensions is Privacy Badger, mentioned earlier.
 Privacy Badger is open source, which means there's no proprietary secret code you have to worry about.
 Second, Privacy Badger is holistic.
 It will look for code, cookies, and other things that look like they're trying to track you and block them out.
 A system of sliders allow you to set what's allowed and what's not.

 While Privacy Badger is awesome, some websites are so full of advertising code and scripts that it can be hard to sort out the good from the okay from the bad.
 On numerous occasions, Wired's website has ceased to work when attempting to read a story while I had Privacy Badger turned on.
 Only by temporarily disabling it was I able to read the story.(opens in new tab)

 Your first real tool in the privacy battle is the trusty virtual private network (VPN).
 A VPN is an encrypted connection that allows you to connect to a network over the internet in a way that treats your connection as though you were a part of that local area network (LAN).
 A VPN is really useful for companies, as workers can access shared drives, printers, and other resources from home.
 It's also a great privacy tool.